Nissan Altima: Third generation (L31; 2001)

+2002–2006 Nissan Altima with an "E" in the 8th position in the VIN are equipped with side and curtain airbags.

 Reception

 The third-generation Altima was well received by the press, with many critics praising the new style and extra space, being one of the most powerful and best-handling family sedans available.
 As the Altima offered the performance and space of the upper-market Maxima in a less expensive car, this significantly reduced Maxima sales but made Nissan competitive in the mid-size segment for the first time.
 While previous iterations received decent reviews, the third-generation Altima was the first to enjoy considerable success, and it was credited with a turnaround of Nissan's operations from debt-ridden to among the industry's most profitable.

 Most of the criticism centered on the interior found in the 2002–2004 models, which were cited for using hard and brittle plastics.
 Some also found the steering too light and or abrupt, and the turning circle too wide due to its elongated wheelbase.